Special Education: Philosophy and Purpose

 PHILOSOPHY AND PURPOSE

-The philosophy which guides the masters' programs in Early Childhood Special Education, Childhood Special Education and Adolescence Special Education is based on the belief that all individuals possess intellectual, social, emotional, and physical strengths that enable them to function in and contribute to their families and the greater society.
-It is the role of the teacher candidate to recognize these strengths in each student with a disability and work to develop them to each individual's greatest ability.
+The philosophy which guides the masters' programs in Early Childhood / Childhood Special Education (B-6), Childhood Special Education (1-6) and Adolescence Special Education (7-12) is based on the belief that all individuals possess intellectual, social, emotional, and physical strengths that enable them to function in and contribute to their families and the greater society.
+In special education, the role of the teacher candidate is to recognize these strengths and work with their students to develop them to their greatest ability.
 To accomplish this, the Special Education program faculty are dedicated to preparing teachers who are:

 - Knowledgeable in theories of learning and growth, content areas to be taught, developmentally appropriate practice, and the theories, laws, procedures, and programs related to the field of special education.